Racism in Asia: India

 Racism in India first started during the colonial era, when European colonialists, using prevailing theories of scientific racism, formulated racial differences between Europeans and Indians that included dividing various ethnic groups in India into different "classes".
 The first Prime Minister of India, Jawaharlal Nehru, wrote:We in India have known racialism in all its forms ever since the commencement of British rule.
 The idea of a master race is inherent in imperialism.
 India as a nation and Indians as individuals were subjected to insult, humiliation and contemptuous treatment.
 The English were an imperial race, we were told, with the God-given right to govern us and keep us in subjection; if we protested we were reminded of the 'tiger qualities of an imperial race'.

-In recent years, discrimination against people from North-East India and from South India has been reported.
+In recent years, discrimination against people from Northeast India and from South India has been reported.
 In 2007, the North East Support Centre & Helpline (NESC&H) was started as a separate wing of All India Christian Council.
 Its stated goal is to increase awareness regarding prejudice and attacks against people from North-East India.
 Many North-Eastern Indians face discrimination, are refused living accommodations when they travel to urban areas to study and are subjected to racial slurs in reference to the appearance of their eyes.
 A spokesman for the NESC&H has stated that abuse and harassment of North-Easterners is increasing.

 A World Values Survey reported India as the second-least tolerant country in the world, as 43.5% of Indians responded that they would prefer not to have neighbors of a different race.
-The most recent survey, however, in 2016, conducted by the World Values Survey, found that 25.6% of the people living in India would not want a person of a different race to be their neighbour.
+The most recent survey, however, in 2016, conducted by the World Values Survey, found that 25.6% of the people living in India would not want a person of a different race to be their neighbor.